RoanFM/Compsci-final/ideas/README.md

-# This is the folder of ideas about the final project
+# Ideas for the final project